Kim Tapper

 Music Therapist

-Shirin is a Board Certified-Music Therapist and joined A Place To Be staff in 2023.
-She completed her Shenandoah University Graduate Professional Studies Program for Music Therapy Certification in 2020.
-Shirin completed her internship program at APTB and after graduation, worked at the Enrichment Facility for individuals with intellectual disabilities in High Point Village, Lubbock, Texas.
-She also has experience working in mental health and medical settings, where she planned and facilitated group and individual music therapy sessions.
+Shirin is a Board Certified Music Therapist who joined the staff at A Place To Be in 2023.
+She completed her Graduate Professional Studies Program in Music Therapy at Shenandoah University in 2020 and has since worked at the Enrichment Facility for individuals with intellectual disabilities in High Point Village, Lubbock, Texas.
+Shirin has also accumulated experience in mental health and medical settings, adeptly planning and facilitating both group and individual music therapy sessions.

-Aside from music therapy, Shirin holds BA in Performing Arts from the Russian State University of Art and Theater in Moscow and a BA in Sociology from Kazan State University.
-Before her relocation to the USA, Shirin had experience working as a lead singer individually and with the band Yummy Music and actress in several projects.
-Shirin has a multicultural upbringing that helps her serve the community with strong interpersonal skills and a culturally competent, client-focused approach.
+Further enhancing her credentials, Shirin completed Neurologic Music Therapy training and is a certified neurologic music therapist.
+She holds a BA in Performing Arts from the Russian State University of Art and Theater in Moscow and a BA in Sociology from Kazan State University.
+Prior to relocating to the USA, she gained experience as a lead singer with the band Yummy Music and as an actress in several projects.

 Dan Miller